 Solution identifies pre-existing faults and delivers real-time energy, savings and comfort metrics.

 Energy needs fluctuate based on seasons, weather, occupancy and usage.
-With Energy Optimization we have demonstrated that we can use the latest self-learning algorithms.
+With Energy Optimization we have demonstrated that we can use the latest self-learning algorithms to optimize building operation.